-Students selected for this program are matched with one of our partner institutions, where they participate in an immersive, six-to-eight-week summer internship before their senior year.
+Students selected for this program are matched with one of our partner institutions, where they participate in an immersive, eight-week summer internship before their senior year.
 Partner organizations include the George Washington University School of Engineering, Uniformed Services University of Health Sciences (USUHS), the University of Maryland, and Georgetown University.

 Prior to their internships, students take specialized STEM courses at Holton designed to prepare them for the experience: Computer Programming and Robotics for engineering-focused internships, and Microbiology and Molecular Biology for biomedical-related posts.